xiejon/zoras-house/README.md

-# Team 16 Project: **Zora's House**
+# JPMorgan Chase Code For Good Hackathon Team 16: **Zora's House**

+## About:
+Zora's House is a "non-profit coworking and community space built by and for women and gender expansive people of color."

+We had 24 hours to build a web platform to allow Zora's House community members to connect with each other.

 ## Challenge:

-*How* can technology help [Zora's House](https://zorashouse.com/) bring the community and mission of a physical coworking space to the virtual setting?
+- Helping [Zora's House](https://zorashouse.com/) bring the community and mission of a physical coworking space to a virtual setting
-*How* could community members better connect with each other and share resources online?
+- Encouraging community members to connect with each other and share resources online
-*How* could Zora's House programming be better shared, and accessible both online and offline?
-*How* can Zora's House continue to promote and increase the reach of their mission in scale?
-*How* can Zora's House incentivize community memebrs to stay involved in their programmming?
+- Making programming accessible
+- Incentivizing community members to stay engaged on the platform

-## Dependencies:
+## Technologies:

-Languages: HTML/CSS, Javascript, Python

-Frameworks: React.js, Flask
+Frontend: React.js, Bootstrap

-Other Technologies: Jupyter Notebook, Sqlite
+Backend: Flask, SQLite